stelladown/Tacotron2AutoTrim/README.md

 # Tacotron2AutoTrim
-Auto trim and auto transcription of audio for using in the Tacotron 2 Google Colab project
+Auto trim and auto transcription of audio for using in Tacotron 2

 Usage
 1. Clone this repository